isobarbaric/TruthGuard/README.md

 We then harnessed the power of the state-of-the-art 'word2vec-google-news-300' Word2Vec model, generating precise word embeddings for each article.
 This key step utilized a model trained on news articles, ensuring high relevance and accuracy in understanding the nuances of our dataset.

 Finally, we split our data into training and test sets.
-Various machine learning models from the Sci-Lit Learn library - including Logistic Regression, Support Vector Machine, Linear Discriminant Analysis, Naive Bayes, and Decision Tree Classifier - were trained, tested, and evaluated to achieve optimal classification performance.
+Various machine learning models from the Sci-kit Learn library - including Logistic Regression, Support Vector Machine, Linear Discriminant Analysis, Naive Bayes, and Decision Tree Classifier - were trained, tested, and evaluated to achieve optimal classification performance.

 TruthGuard stands as a testament to the power of combining advanced NLP techniques and machine learning to illuminate the truth in a world overwhelmed with misinformation.